Summary

 Which Outlook Versions Are Affected?

-If you’d like to continue using New Outlook, you can still use SpamSieve to filter your Outlook e-mail even though SpamSieve will no longer be able to directly communicate with Outlook.
+If you’d like to use New Outlook before it supports AppleScript, you can still use SpamSieve to filter your Outlook e-mail even though SpamSieve will no longer be able to directly communicate with Outlook.
 All Macs include Apple’s Mail app, and it works great with SpamSieve.
 If you add your mail accounts to Apple Mail and set up SpamSieve for Apple Mail, SpamSieve and Mail will filter your inbox, and the spam messages will automatically be removed from your Outlook inbox, too.
+(This works for IMAP and Exchange accounts, but not for POP accounts.)
 You can hide Mail or run it without any windows open so that the filtering happens invisibly in the background (though you’ll need to remember to launch Mail when you restart your Mac).
 You do not have retrain SpamSieve from scratch; it will keep using the same training data from when you were using it with Outlook.
 Going forward, if you need to correct any filtering mistakes you can train SpamSieve directly from Outlook by moving messages into the special TrainSpam or TrainGood mailbox.
 To do this, first make sure that Train messages in TrainSpam and TrainGood is selected in the Settings ‣ Apple Mail ‣ Training window.
 There’s more information about how this works in the Drone Setup and Remote Training section of the manual.

 Microsoft’s roadmap currently has AppleScript support expected to roll out in December 2025.
 At that time, the current version of SpamSieve may automatically start working with Outlook again.
 We will test with beta versions of Outlook as they become available and update SpamSieve as necessary.